 A social worker repeatedly asked us to consider a hospice so my mother could pass in peace.
 I thought it was a good idea, but my father refused, appalled by my callousness.
 “You think you know everything, but you don’t know what she wants.
 She wants to live, and you—you’re just trying to give up.”
 For her part, Mama refused to eat anymore.

-A few days before the end, a nurse asked if she had an advanced directive.
+A few days before the end, a nurse asked if she had an advance directive.
 She didn’t.
 “Sweetie, you’ll have to fill out these forms.”
 I hesitated but eventually checked No for all medical intervention—no blood draws, no life support, no resuscitation.

 My father laughed harshly when he saw the forms and said, “This—you’re just going to let her die.
 She wants to live, and you won’t let her.”
 I had to change the feeding tube selection to Yes to get him to sign the forms.